How printing companies are killing customer relationships with Christmas cards

 - Appoint a Christmas card champion to make sure that your Christmas Card campaign is a real success

 Follow the rules I have outlined and have a successful Christmas.
-And makes sure that it leads to lots of sales opportunities in 2013!
+And makes sure that it leads to lots of sales opportunities next year!

 P.S.
 Find out more about the buyer’s point of view.
 Sign up to receive articles like this regularly and we send you our free e-book “Ten Common Print Selling Errors and What To Do About Them”.
 Sign up today.